geokshitij/geokshitij.github.io/_posts/2025-08-15-four-simple-laws-for-navigating-life.md

 Have you ever stared at a restaurant menu the size of a novel, only to feel completely paralyzed?
 That’s Hick's Law.
 When faced with too many options, our brains can freeze, leading to indecision and anxiety.

 The solution is to become a gatekeeper for your own attention.
 Limit your options where you can.
-Automate small decisions (like what to eat for breakfast) so you have more mental energy for the big ones.
+Automate small decisions so you have more mental energy for the big ones.
 Simplicity is a strategy.

 #### 4. The Benefit of the Doubt: Don't Rush to Be Upset